MPEG-G ISO/IEC 23092

 In order to better know how MPEG standardization and MPEG-G work, please read our FAQ section

-Part 1: Transport and Storage of Genomic Information
+Part 1: Transport and Storage

 This part of the standard deals with data formats for both Transport and Storage of Genomic Information, with reference conversion process and informative annexes.
 The main topics covered by this part are genomic data streaming and file format.